beekeeper-partner/Queen-Breeders-App---Translations/readme.md

 We can also add you as an contributor to this repository, so let us know if that option work for you as well.

 ### I'm not a github user
-You can download the whole repository as a ZIP file.
+You can download the whole repository as a ZIP file (start here: https://github.com/beekeeper-partner/Queen-Breeders-App---Translations).
 Go to Code -> Local -> Download ZIP.
 ![](docs/download_zip_github.png)

 After you're done with translations - just send them via email to [hello@partnerpszczelarza.pl](mailto:hello@partnerpszczelarza.pl).